-The following describe the nature of the material transactions of the Group with related parties as of December 31, 2020 and 2019:
+The following describe the nature of the material transactions of the Group with related parties as of December 31, 2021 and 2020:

 - On January 12, 2016, the Parent Company has entered into a partnership with Manila Water Philippine Ventures, Inc., a wholly owned subsidiary of Manila Water Company, Inc., for the waterworks of ALI's projects nationwide.
 The MOA was signed by ALI and its subsidiaries and affiliates, Cebu Holdings, Inc. and Cebu Property Ventures and Development Corp.
-Revenue and expense in 2020 amounted to ₱264.6 million and ₱125.6 million, respectively, and ₱272.7 million and ₱108.8 million amounted in 2019, respectively. - Certain credit facilities with BPI with a total carrying value of ₱13,231.3 million and ₱24,416.9 million as of December 31, 2020 and 2019, respectively, are secured by a real estate mortgage.
-This is in compliance with BSP ruling on directors, officers, stockholders and related interests. - In October 2012 and July 2013, BG South, a subsidiary of Alveo, entered into a contract with FBDC for the purchase of land in Bonifacio Global City.
-Land cost amounting to ₱122.7 million and ₱816.0 million were recognized in profit or loss in 2020 and 2019, respectively. - On May 20, 2013, DirectPower and its customers, which are all within the Ayala Group, entered into a Retail Electricity Supply contract wherein DirectPower agreed to supply electricity at a specific rate pursuant to the provisions and implementing rules and regulations of R.A.
+Revenue and expense in 2021 amounted to ₱134.8 million and ₱187.5 million, respectively, and ₱264.6 million and ₱125.6 million amounted in 2020, respectively. - Revenue from Manila Water Company, Inc. (MWCI) primarily pertains to MDC's project on the design & build of the Calawis Water Treatment Plant in Antipolo.
+The project started on March 01, 2021 and expected to be completed by the last quarter of 2022. - Certain credit facilities with BPI with a total carrying value of ₱6,368.9 million and ₱13,231.3 million as of December 31, 2021 and 2020, respectively, are secured by a real estate mortgage.
+This is in compliance with BSP ruling on directors, officers, stockholders and related interests.

+- In October 2012 and July 2013, BG South, a subsidiary of Alveo, entered into a contract with FBDC for the purchase of land in Bonifacio Global City.
+Land cost amounting to ₱210.6 million and ₱122.7 million were recognized in profit or loss in 2021 and 2020, respectively. - On May 20, 2013, DirectPower and its customers, which are all within the Ayala Group, entered into a Retail Electricity Supply contract wherein DirectPower agreed to supply electricity at a specific rate pursuant to the provisions and implementing rules and regulations of R.A.
 No. 9136 or the Electric Power Industry Reform Acts of 2001.
-Among the customers of Direct Power are FBDC, LDC, BPI, San Lazaro BPO Complex and 6750 Ayala Ave. - The Group sold residential receivables on a without recourse basis to BPI Family Savings Bank, Inc., a related party, amounting to ₱20,458.0 million and ₱9,976.3 million in 2020 and 2019, respectively.
-Proceeds of receivables sold to BPI amounted to ₱18,431.9 million in 2020 and ₱9,281.2 million in 2019.
-The Group recognized loss on sale (under "Other charges") amounting to ₱2,064.0 million and ₱775.2 million in 2020 and 2019, respectively. - The Group entered into agreements with BPI Asset Management and Trust Corporation in 2019 for the assignment of interest-bearing employee receivables amounting to ₱108.9 million (nil in 2020). - Revenue from Globe pertains to development management fee and for lease of spaces. - As of December 31, 2020 and 2019, the funds include investment in securities of its related parties with carrying value of ₱1.5 billion and ₱1.7 billion, respectively (see Note 26). - d.
+Among the customers of Direct Power are FBDC, LDC, BPI, San Lazaro BPO Complex and 6750 Ayala Ave. - The Group sold residential receivables on a without recourse basis to BPI Family Savings Bank, Inc., a related party, amounting to ₱19,041.0 million and ₱20,458.0 million in 2021 and 2020, respectively.
+Proceeds of receivables sold to BPI amounted to ₱17,392.9 million and ₱18,431.9 million in 2021 and 2020, respectively.
+The Group recognized loss on sale (under "Other charges") amounting to ₱1,648.1 million, ₱2,064.0 million and ₱775.2 million in 2021, 2020 and 2019, respectively. - The Group entered into agreements with BPI Asset Management and Trust Corporation for the assignment of interest-bearing employee receivables amounting ₱43.7 million and ₱16.1 million in 2021 and 2020, respectively. - Revenue from Globe pertains to development management fee and for lease of spaces. - As of December 31, 2021 and 2020, the funds include investment in securities of its related parties with carrying value of ₱0.4 billion and ₱1.5 billion, respectively (see Note 26).

+d.
 Remuneration of Key Management Personnel (KMP)

 Key management personnel of the Group include all officers with position of vice president and up.
-Compensation of key management personnel amounted to ₱207.8 million and ₱197.2 million in 2020 and 2019, respectively.
+Compensation of key management personnel amounted to ₱179.0 million and ₱207.8 million in 2021 and 2020, respectively.